- Compliance

 Does the ESTA Require Payout of Earned but Unused Sick Time?

 The Michigan ESTA does not require employers to pay out earned but unused sick time at the end of the year nor at termination or separation from the business, except where company policy dictates otherwise.
-However, if there is separation, whether voluntary or involuntary, an individual will have any balance restored if re-employment occurs within six months.
+However, if there is separation, whether voluntary or involuntary, an individual will have any balance restored if re-employment occurs within two months.

 Employers should review their own written policies related to time-off payments upon termination to determine if they do have obligations.